-With slides, nets, tunnels, 20-foot towers and a splash pad, the park’s new Tommy Knocker Playland keeps little ones occupied for hours.
+With slides, nets, tunnels, 20-foot towers and a splash pad, the park’s Tommy Knocker Playland keeps little ones occupied for hours.
 Other grin-inducing activities for kiddos include gold panning and a classic carousel.
-Meanwhile, the new Visitor Center is the place to watch zipliners fly across the gorge from the sunny deck, grab a bite to eat amid incredible views at Café 1230 and pick out souvenirs at the gift shop.
+Meanwhile, the Visitor Center is the place to watch zipliners fly across the gorge from the sunny deck, grab a bite to eat amid incredible views at Café 1230 and pick out souvenirs at the gift shop.
 And shutterbugs will delight in the numerous Photo Lookout Areas located throughout the park — making it super easy to capture Insta-worthy photos of the bridge, gorge and surrounding area.

 From dinosaurs to railroad wars, Colorado history was written at Royal Gorge Bridge & Park.

 The Royal Gorge’s long history stretches back more than 100 million years, when dinosaurs roamed the Royal Gorge Region — evidenced by fossils unearthed by paleontologists near the park.
-Centuries after dinos ruled the land, American Indian tribes like the Utes hunted and wintered in the Royal Gorge.
+Centuries after dinos ruled the land, Native American tribes like the Utes hunted and wintered in the Royal Gorge.
 Other noteworthy folks who have traipsed across the landscape include fur traders and explorers.
 In fact, Zebulon Pike surveyed and camped inside the canyon and discovered nearby Pikes Peak in 1806.
 In 1879, the Royal Gorge Railroad Wars broke out at the canyon between the Rio Grande Railroad and Santa Fe Railway over rights to silver deposits along the Arkansas River.
 After two years of fighting between the two parties and a battle in the courts, the Rio Grande was named the victor.

 Constructed in 1929 for a cool $350,000, the Royal Gorge Bridge held the title as the highest bridge in the world for over seven decades and continues to dazzle visitors from all over the world.
 Delve deeper into the past at the Plaza Theater Historical Expo, where you can view original artifacts and photos and see the drama come to life in a film about the park’s history.